Jun-depo/Hypothyroid-Prediction/README.md

 <img src="Class_1_2.png" style="width:700px;height:300px;">

-### Which features are more importance for the predictions?
+### Which features are more important for the predictions?

 I trained the models that took one feature (column) away from training, cross-validation to determine if that feature is important afor the predicition.
 If a feature is important for hypothyroid prediction, taking it away causes the model to be less accurate in prediction.